jdegand/dev-to-clone/README.md

 ## Overview

-This is based on this [tutorial](https://www.youtube.com/watch?v=njOk7y62dt0).
+Project based on this [tutorial](https://www.youtube.com/watch?v=njOk7y62dt0).
 I didn't know Dev.to had an api and I was intrigued to see how to use it.
-Watching the video, I thought react query would be perfect for this.
-So I implemented the basic design with react query instead.
-I made my hover card closer to the dev to design.
-I didn't see much reason to use tailwind here so I avoided that.
-I avoided installing packages for the minimal functionality gains they provided.
+Watching the video, I thought react query would be a perfect fit so I implemented the basic design with it.
+I made my hover card closer to the dev-to design.
+I didn't see much reason to use tailwind here since project uses minimal css so I omitted it.

 ### Screenshot